 SELECT UDF_SMLDEC(99);

-An attempt to pass a number larger than 99 or smaller than -99 would result in a loss of significant digits.
+An attempt to pass a number larger than 99 or smaller than -99 is an error.

 SELECT UDF_SMLDEC(100);